Joecstarr/thesis/sections/software/documentation/interfaces/storage.md

 <!-- prettier-ignore-end -->

 The storage interface defines the general form for a component that reads and writes key value pairs.
-These function will generally be defined by the user interface layer and passed to components as function pointers.
+These functions will generally be defined by the user interface layer and passed to components as function pointers.
 Data is assumed to be formatted in a key value store with two layers.
 The outermost layer is indexed by a value called a **key**.
 The value for the key is another collection